Out of Grand Teton

 THINGS YOU WILL LEARN:

-- Camera settings for photographing landscapes and wildlife, including exposure bracketing, focus bracketing, long exposure wave motion and wide-angle lens composition
+- Camera settings for photographing landscapes and wildlife, including exposure bracketing, focus bracketing and wide-angle lens composition

 - Use of various focal length lenses to capture different effects, from wide-angle landscapes to telephoto scenes